Vector-wise Joint Diagonalization of Almost Commuting Matrices: Introduction

-However, this elegant approach may break down in practice due to the numerical noise and errors.
-For example, since we can not solve the optimization problem \eqref{eq:subsub_pro} exactly at each step, the numerical errors will accumulate so that the constraints $\l v, v_j \r = 0$ may exclude the minimizers of the cost functional $\mc{L}$, which leads to the failure of the algorithm for finding the complete orthonormal set of common eigenvectors.
+However, this elegant approach may encounter practical challenges due to numerical noise and errors.
+Since we can not solve the optimization problem \eqref{eq:subsub_pro} exactly at each step, the numerical errors will accumulate so that the constraints $\l v, v_j \r = 0$ may exclude the minimizers of the cost functional $\mc{L}$, which leads to the failure of the algorithm for finding the complete orthonormal set of common eigenvectors.
 Moreover, the input commuting matrices are generally subject to numerical noises or rounding errors.
-As proved in Lemma \ref{lem:opendensenocommon}, any such small perturbation could destroy all the common eigenvectors, so that the functional $\mc{L}$ may not have enough local minimizers to find, in which case the algorithm will also fail.
+As proved in Lemma \ref{lem:opendensenocommon}, any such small perturbation could disrupt all the common eigenvectors.
+Consequently, the functional $\mathcal{L}$ might not exhibit sufficient local minimizers, in which case the algorithm will also fail.

-Our first contribution is that we manage to prove that in the almost commuting regime, generically, $\mc{L}(\lad,\mu,v)$ has $n$ local minimizers $(\lad_j,\mu_j,v_j)$ with $v_j$ being almost orthogonal to each other (which may be viewed as \emph{approximate common eigenvectors}), in the sense of Theorem \ref{thm:generic_almost}.
-To do so, we provide a stability result in Theorem \ref{them:stab} by using perturbation techniques.
+Our first contribution is Theorem \ref{thm:generic_almost}, which proves that in the almost commuting regime, $\mc{L}(\Lad,v)$ generically has $n$ local minimizers $\{(\Lad_j, v_j)\}_{i = 1}^n$ with $v_j$ being almost orthogonal to each other (which may be viewed as \emph{approximate common eigenvectors}).
+For this, we provide a stability result in Theorem \ref{them:stab} by using perturbation techniques.
 Then, based on the theory of Gaussian orthogonal ensemble (GOE) \cite{anderson2010introduction,tao2012topics}, we show that the common eigenspaces of commuting matrices are generically of one dimension from both topological and probabilistic points of view (cf.\,Lemma \ref{lem:open_dense_common} and Corollary \ref{lem:high_prob_common}), similarly to the well-known genericity of simple eigenvalues of self-adjoint operators \cite{tao2017random,teytel1999rare,uhlenbeck1976generic}.
 Combining these results with the estimates of the spectral gaps for random matrices in \cite{nguyen2017random}, we can immediately conclude the desired claim in Theorem \ref{thm:generic_almost}.